sumoncse19/car-warrior/README.md

     5. From this website one can know about the cost about different types of car.
     6. From this website a user can show our all car & easily can purchase it.
     7. In this website for payment method i use paypal & it's work 100% properly.

+  ### Mobile friendly (full responsive with Material UI):
+    As per the latest statistics, between 51 and 52 percent of all users who are online do so from mobile devices.
+This means that more than half your prospective customers will be viewing your website on a smaller screen at lower resolutions compared to a computer or a laptop.
+Your website and all its features should be easily accessible from devices of all screen configurations.
+Websites that aren’t properly optimized for a smaller screen can contain overlapping elements and features that aren’t visible or usable on a smaller screen.
+This is the worst experience you could provide to a mobile user.
+Thankfully, you do not have to pull your hair out trying to make your website mobile-friendly for you.
+VEVS Car Dealer website builder will do that for you.
+Every element and feature that VEVS provides is optimized for a wide range of devices, browsers, and screen sizes.